Last updated on April 23rd, 2019 at 05:06 pm

 But rather, it is a FANTASTICALLY simple method if you are not started in investing yet.

 First state bridge is a “balanced-risk” fund that helps you get invested into equities and bonds together.

 - FREE diversification through one fund

-- Performance is smoother than pure equity etf/funds or investing in shares.
+- Smoother performance than pure equity ETF/funds or investing in shares.

 As shown below, it is held almost 50%-50% allocation and investing into such a fund gives you FREE auto-rebalancing between equities and bonds!

 First state bridge is Asian in focus and if you like prospects of Asian companies, this definitely works.

 First State Bridge compares well to other CPFOA “balanced funds?”

 There are the only these few CPF approved balanced funds.

 It has superior 3y, 5y and 10y average p.a performance than its peers.
 The results in the table is already nett performance.